American and European Wheel Sequences

 With more than 4+ years of experience in the iGaming industry, Boris Atanasov writes exciting content about slots, video poker, roulette and blackjack.

-People who approach the roulette table for the first time sometimes fail to take notice of one very crucial detail.
-Most roulette players focus solely on the table layout when making their bets without taking into consideration the numbers’ arrangement on the wheel.
-A big oversight on their behalf.
+People who approach the roulette table for the first time often fail to notice one crucial detail.
+Most roulette players focus solely on the table layout when placing their bets, without considering the arrangement of the numbers on the wheel.
+This is a significant oversight on their part.

-Upon closer inspection, aspiring roulette players will undoubtedly notice there is a huge difference between the wheel and the betting layout on the table.
+Upon closer inspection, aspiring roulette players will undoubtedly notice that there is a significant difference between the wheel and the betting layout on the table.
 Make no mistake – this is not a coincidence.
-It is done deliberately to ensure the ultimate randomization of results.
-This hinders more observant players from predicting in which pocket the ball will land.
+The numbers are arranged deliberately to ensure maximum randomness of the results.
+This prevents even the most observant players from predicting the pocket in which the ball will land.

-The most obvious way of achieving this is through the alternation of the pockets’ color.
-Red always follows black on the wheel, which is not the case on the layout where two red or two black numbers sometimes sit next to each other.
-Also, the numbers are listed in sequential order on the betting layout but are spread out in a seemingly random manner on the wheel.
+The most obvious way to achieve this is through the alternation of the pockets’ colors.
+Red always follows black on the wheel, which is not the case on the layout, where two red or two black numbers may sometimes sit next to each other.
+While the numbers are listed in sequential order on the betting layout, they are distributed in a seemingly random manner on the wheel.

-This peculiarity of the game forces section bettors to spread their action all over the layout when wagering on specific wheel segments.
-Let’s have a closer look at the number sequences for the two types of roulette wheels and the logic behind them.
+This peculiarity of the game forces section bettors to spread their action across the layout when wagering on specific wheel segments.
+Let’s take a closer look at the number sequences for the two types of roulette wheels and the logic behind them.

 Number Arrangement